All Products

 3. Click OK.

-2. Click Source Configuration to enter the Source Configuration dialog box and configure the source parameters in the Source Configuration dialog box.
+2. Click Source Configuration to open the Source Configuration dialog box, and in the Source Configuration dialog box, configure the source parameters.

 Note

-• It is recommended not to set additional filters on event time in filter conditions or custom SQL.
+• Avoid setting additional filters for event time in filter conditions or custom SQL.

-• The current logical table has no primary key and can only set one source.
-If there are multiple source tables, please use custom SQL to complete the association of multiple tables in advance.
+• If the logical table lacks a primary key and has multiple source tables, use custom SQL to pre-associate the tables.

 Parameter